zallin93/vowels/vowels-util/README.md

 The primary function is `countVowels`.
 Import/require it into your project as necessary.
-The function accepts a single string parameter and print the result on the Console.
+The function accepts a single string parameter and returns number of vowels in the string, as an integer.

 ```
 import { countVowels } from 'vowels-util';

 ...

-countVowels('aabbccddee');
+let numVowels = countVowels('aabbccddee');
+console.log(numVowels);
 ```